Skip to main content

 Dynamic discovery detects which ports to use.
 Device42 supports MSSQL and Oracle database discovery for customers with database instances configured to listen on non-standard ports, especially on shared database servers that host multiple instances.
 During database discovery, Device42 will identify and connect via the discovered active listening port.

-If you want to specify database discovery details yourself, including the database server port, server IP address, and database access credentials, use Database Connections Discovery jobs (see below) to discover databases.
+If you want to specify database discovery details yourself, including the database server port, server IP address, and database access credentials, use Database Connections Discovery jobs to discover databases.

 Discovery Exclusions

-Set discovery exclusions in Tools > Settings > Global Settings in the Discovery Exclusions section.
+Configure discovery exclusions under Tools > Settings > Global Settings in the Discovery Exclusions section.

 If you enable the Ignore DB Login Names setting, database login names will not be collected during database discovery.